Treats high blood pressure and fluid retention (edema). This medicine is a diuretic (water pill).

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to hydrochlorothiazide or sulfa drugs (such as sulfamethoxazole/trimethoprim, Bactrim®, Septra®), or if you are not able to urinate (anuria).
+This medicine is not right for everyone.
+Do not use this medicine if you had an allergic reaction to hydrochlorothiazide or a sulfa drug.

 How to Use This Medicine

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.